atalatable/chapter-tracker/README.md

 ## To do

-- [ ] Automaticly update links based on episode number
+- [ ] Optimize algorithm that update links based on episode number
 - [ ] Automaticly update episode counts based on user navigation
 - [ ] Find a new name :(
 - [ ] Make an icon/logo